All in All

 As members of the Body of Christ, we too, like Nehemiah, have a choice when we hear of the terrible things that are going on in Christendom today... where false teachers and doctrines of demons proliferate.

 We discover in this verse that false brethren had secretly been brought into the Body of Christ.
 It appears that Jewish teachers had disguised themselves as born again Jewish Christians and had infiltrated the Body of Christ at Antioch.

 They had sneaked into the Body of Christ to spy out the liberty we Christians have in our risen Savour.

-Spiritual gifts from the Spirit are bestowed on every child of God, but they are a privileges that must be used wisely, for when abused by the carnal believer, that can cause confusion in the body of Christ and deliver a distorted gospel.
+Spiritual gifts from the Spirit are bestowed on every child of God, but they are a privilege that must be used wisely, for when abused by the carnal believer, that can cause confusion in the Body of Christ and deliver a distorted gospel.

-Let us like Daniel come to the Lord with earnest pleadings for ourselves and for the body of Christ – that she may ready herself for the soon return of the Lord Jesus, Who is coming soon to take us to be with Himself.
+Let us, like Daniel, come to the Lord with earnest pleadings for ourselves and for the Body of Christ, that she may ready herself for the soon return of the Lord Jesus Who is coming soon to take us to be with Himself.

 Paul was a man who interceded for others in the body of Christ and often we discover him to be lifting up Christian brothers and sisters in pleading prayer ..earnestly asking the Lord that all who are born from above might mature in the faith, grow in grace and in accordance with the riches of God's super-abundant glory and His perfect will.